mjpark03/PSwithScenario/project01/BOB.md

     + address(each linked list's address): int
 + Hashmap2: Store count and address
   + count: int
-  + address(the most recent address of each count): int
+  + address(the most recent address of each count): linked list

 #Example